diyagoswamihere/Wallet-Risk-Analysis/README.md

 4. wallet_risk_features.csv – Final feature set with risk scores<br>
 5. compound_filter_and_features.py – Feature engineering pipeline<br>
-6. wallet_risk_scores.csv- The final file with the wallets and their risk scores
+6. wallet_risk_scores.csv- The final file with the wallets and their risk scores Refer to the analysis.md for any detailed explanation.

 👤 Author
 Diya Goswami